reliforp/reli-prof/README.md

-      --php-path[=PHP-PATH]                  path to the php binary (only needed in tracing chrooted ZTS target) --libpthread-path[=LIBPTHREAD-PATH]    path to the libpthread.so (only needed in tracing chrooted ZTS target) -t, --template[=TEMPLATE]                  template name (phpspy|phpspy_with_opcode|json_lines) (default: phpspy) -h, --help                                 Display help for the given command.
+      --php-path[=PHP-PATH]                  path to the php binary (only needed in tracing chrooted ZTS target) --libpthread-path[=LIBPTHREAD-PATH]    path to the libpthread.so (only needed in tracing chrooted ZTS target) -t, --template[=TEMPLATE]                  template name (phpspy|phpspy_with_opcode|json_lines) (default: phpspy) -o, --output=OUTPUT                        path to write output from this tool (default: stdout) -h, --help                                 Display help for the given command.
 When no command is given display help for the list command
   -q, --quiet                                Do not output any message -V, --version                              Display this application version